|Elliott Sound Products||Lighting Dimmers|

 All waveforms and calculations used in this article are based on a 50Hz, 230AC mains supply.
 Other voltages and frequencies can be extrapolated from the data shown.
 This was done in the interests of simplicity, and the general trends are identical for any voltage or frequency.
 The majority of waveforms shown are derived from a simulator rather than by direct measurement.
 This simplifies the process of making graphs, and also allows very detailed analysis of the waveform, it's power factor and harmonics.
 While actual measurements could have been used, these take far longer to prepare and have many uncertainties because of voltage waveform distortion, supply voltage variations and external noise and/or distortion.

 Finally, there are dimmers that are used with DC only.
 Previously only a curiosity (or used to control DC motor speed), these will get a new lease of life with LED lighting.
-Ballasts will consist of switchmode DC power supplies, modified to provide the constant current required by LEDs.
-Dimming is achieved by switching the DC on and off, so is almost lossless.
+Dimmable ballasts consist of switchmode DC power supplies, adapted to provide the constant current required by LEDs.
+Dimming is often achieved by switching the DC on and off very rapidly, and is almost lossless.

 This places enormous stress on the dimmer itself, and more importantly on the lamp's electronics.
 Despite makers' claims, the lamp will almost certainly not survive the abuse for very long, so the lamp life is reduced - possibly dramatically.
 A trailing edge (or universal) dimmer does not subject the lamp to a fast rising waveform, so doesn't cause excessively high peak current to be drawn.